Parkland high school shooting: Shooting

 The shooting took place during the afternoon of February 14, 2018, at Marjory Stoneman Douglas High School in Parkland, Florida, an affluent suburb about 30 mi northwest of Fort Lauderdale and 45 mi northwest of Miami.
 The shooter, Nikolas Cruz, was dropped off at the school by an Uber driver at 2:19 p.m., 20 minutes before dismissal time.
 According to a police report, Cruz was carrying a rifle case and a backpack.
-He was spotted and recognized by a staff member who radioed a colleague that he was walking "purposefully" toward Building 12.
-However, he did not pursue the shooter or call a "Code Red" to lock down the school.
-The first staff member later claimed that his training called for only reporting threats; his colleague hid in a closet.
+An AR-15–style semi-automatic rifle and multiple magazines were concealed.
+He was spotted and recognized by a campus monitor who radioed a colleague that he was walking "purposefully" toward Building 12.
+The campus monitor did not declare a Code Red lockdown and sent a radio message to a colleague inside Building 12, which Cruz had entered.
+The school's policies did not specify clearly who could order a lockdown, and staff had been trained not to order a lockdown unless they saw a gun or heard shots being fired.
+Cruz entered Building 12, a three-story structure containing 30 classrooms typically occupied by about 900 students and 30 teachers, at approximately 2:21 p.m.